kwiatkowskaa/VisualLogitLens/README.md

 #### `05_analysis_of_layer_skipping_dino_with_linear_probing.ipynb`
 This notebook evaluates how skipping certain layers affects downstream performance.
 Linear classifiers are trained on frozen representations from different configurations to assess the impact of layer removal on accuracy.

+#### `06_greedy_layer_selection_analysis.ipynb`
+This notebook analyzes the contribution of individual transformer layers in DINO ViT-S16 and ViT-B8 models using a greedy selection strategy.
+The goal is to identify the smallest subset of layers needed to reach a target accuracy (e.g., 0.9), and compare the performance and layer selection patterns between the two models.